Cokemonkey11/WurstDocs/_doc/manual/introduction.md

 new Object()..setName("Foo")..move()
 ```

-WurstScript tries to avoid using excessive verbosity and symbols to stay concise and readable.
+WurstScript tries to avoid excessive verbosity and symbols, to stay concise and readable.

 ### Basics